aagimba10/E-Commerce/ecom/README.md

+🚀 E-Commerce (React + Vite)

 A simple e-commerce frontend built using React + Vite, demonstrating product listing, cart functionality, orders, and API integration using Axios and JSON Server.

 🚀 Features
 ✅ Product Listing

-Display all products fetched from API.
+Displays all products fetched from the API.

 ✅ Add to Cart

-Users can add products to the cart with one click.
+Users can add any product to the cart with one click.

 ✅ Orders Page

-After buying, product is moved from cart → orders.
+After buying, products are moved from Cart → Orders automatically.

 ✅ API Integration